tupxl/movie-reviews-clf/README.md

 ## Result
-Removing stopwords can reduce training time, but it can also reduce model accuracy.
-Since there were only less than 2000 samples in this project, the time reduction was not significant.
+Removing stopwords can reduce training time, but it can also reduce or improve model accuracy.
+Since there were only less than 2,000 samples in this project, the time reduction was not significant.
+The trade-off between training time and model accuracy must be considered